 Frances O’Roark Dowell is the bestselling and critically acclaimed author of Dovey Coe, which won the Edgar Award and the William Allen White Award; Where I’d Like to Be; The Secret Language of Girls and its sequels The Kind of Friends We Used to Be and The Sound of Your Voice, Only Really Far Away; Chicken Boy; Shooting the Moon, which was awarded the Christopher Medal; the Phineas L. MacGuire series; Falling In; the critically acclaimed The Second Life of Abigail Walker; Anybody Shining; Ten Miles Past Normal; Trouble the Water; and most recently the Sam the Man series.

 While Frances is best known for her “beloved books for tweens and teenagers” (New York Times Sunday Book Review), since 2010 she has hosted a popular podcast about her life as a quilter, and in 2016 established a small publishing company to bring out a line of stories and novels especially for quiltmakers and quilt lovers.
 The quilting novel Birds in the Air was followed by the short story collection Margaret Goes Modern in 2017.
 Stars Upon Stars — a sequel to Birds in the Air — will be published in 2019.
-She lives in Durham, North Carolina, her husband, two sons, and a dog named Travis.
+She lives in Durham, North Carolina, with her husband, two sons, and a dog named Travis.

 Learn more about Frances at her author website: FrancesDowell.com